spex-lang/spex/README.md

   ```

 * Ability to test specification against a deployment, without
   providing a model.

+* Keep track of previously generated values and sometimes try to use them
+  during generation of new tests.
+For example, without this ability the
+  `getPet` requests would all most certainly return 404.

+* Ability to annotate inputs with @ and !...

+## Feature wish list

-Keep track of responses and try to use them
+* Keep track of previous responses and try to use them during generation

-  during generation and use coverage-guidance (endpoint coverage,
+* Coverage statistics and use coverage-guidance (endpoint coverage,
   but also check coverage of the range of values from responses.)

+* User provided coverage and minimal test cases

 * Time-traveling debugger for fail test cases